+The MSW programs have always accommodated Advanced Standing students.
+There is no change in the number of students who will be admitted.
+Advanced Standing students will not compete for space in courses required of Full Time and Advanced Standing students.
 The Department keeps track of the number of MSW students taking courses in other departments and will continue to do so.
 If we see significant changes in the numbers we will address this with relevant departments.